Posted in

 One way to overcome confirmation bias is by practising active listening and being open to different perspectives.
 It is essential to evaluate the credibility and reliability of the sources used while avoiding relying on information from biased sources confirming our beliefs.

 Critical thinking skills are crucial in today’s society, where we are surrounded by a vast amount of information coming from various sources, including social media.
-By recognizing and overcoming confirmation bias, individuals can make more informed decisions based on evidence rather than their personal biases and assumptions.
+By recognising and overcoming confirmation bias, individuals can make more informed decisions based on evidence rather than their personal biases and assumptions.

 Emotional reasoning